Representation learning to advance multi-institutional studies with electronic health record data from US and France: Methods

-\paragraph{GPT-4 confirmed relevance pairs.} A key advantage of PPMI-SVD embeddings from EHR data is their ability to capture positive and negative pair information.
-We further leverage GPT-4 to create related edges and ``hard-negative'' related pairs.
-To do this, we first calculate the cosine similarity for each pair of codes using the PPMI-SVD embedding $\V_m$ from each of the $M$ institutions.
-For each type of code combination (e.g. RxNorm-PheCode, LOINC-LOINC), we identify the top $0.1\%$ of pairs with the highest cosine similarity across any $\V_m$ and take their union.
-Among these selected pairs, we use GPT-4 to label whether they are clinically related.
-This process yields $130,801$ positively related pairs and $467,580$ negative pairs, as summarized in Table~\ref{edge_count} in Supplementary~\ref{sec:S1}.
+\paragraph{GPT-4-confirmed relevance pairs.} A key advantage of PPMI-SVD embeddings derived from EHR data is their ability to capture positive and negative pair information.
+We further leverage GPT-4 to create related edges and ``hard-negative'' related pairs. { To keep the scale tractable, we pre-filter pairs before prompting.
+For each combination of code types (e.g., RxNorm–PheCode, LOINC–LOINC), we select only the top $0.1\%$ of pairs with the highest cosine similarity across any institutional embedding $\V_m$, reducing billions of potential pairs to about $6\times10^5$.
+GPT-4o-mini then labels these candidate pairs as ``clinically related'' or ``unrelated'' in batches of size $50{,}000$.
+Batch prompting streamlines the process and reduces the overall cost by roughly half, enabling scalable inference.
+Pairs labeled as unrelated yet exhibiting high embedding similarity are retained as additional hard negatives.} This process yields $130{,}801$ positively related pairs and $467{,}580$ negative pairs, as summarized in Table~\ref{edge_count} in Supplementary Section~\ref{sec:data_sup}.
+Overall, GPT-4 is applied only to sizable, high-confidence candidate sets, ensuring both computational efficiency and practical feasibility at the scale of our merged EHR concept graph.